 Because of Ushuaia’s location and characteristics, this is the place where the skiing season lasts the longest, not only in Argentina but in all of South America!
 Modern and quaint at the same time, you’ll want to bundle up for your cozy, exhilarating ski trip to Ushuaia.

 The Patagonian city of Bariloche is famous for two main things: its lake district and its mouthwatering chocolate.
-But how about in the winter?
+But what about the winter?
 Some of Argentina’s best ski hills are found in this frozen lake district; in fact, it is home to the most complete ski resort in the entire country!
 Low on snow?
 High-tech machines that make real snowflakes are a must to make sure you can ski without problem for up to 24 acres; you won’t be running out of skiable territory soon!

 With so many different trails, lifts and runs, it has been said that you could stay here for a year and still not see all of the mountain.
 So picture this: you’re skiing down a snowy mountain 3,300 feet above sea level in Patagonia overlooking the glistening Nahuel Huapi Lake.
 See?
 Winter in Argentina can be fun!